A. L. Zissu: Biography

+Zionist beginnings

-Hasidic scholar and journalistic debut
+Early life and debut

 Abraham Leib was born into a Hasidic Jewish family in Piatra Neamț.
 His surname was the Romanianized form of the given name "Züs", but is coincidentally spelled the same as an Aromanian name, also used in Romania, which signifies "living sibling".
 His parents were Pincu Zissu, a bank accountant, and his wife Hinda-Lea; he had nine siblings.
 The Zissus were traditionally involved in Jewish community life, with Pincu cited as an organizer of vigils held in Bârlad for the victims of the 1905 Kishinev pogrom.
 Several sources describe Abraham as the brother-in-law of poet-journalist Tudor Arghezi and uncle of photographer Eleazar "Eli" Teodorescu, through his sister Constanța Zissu.
 However, more detailed accounts show Constanța as being born in Pitești to an unrelated Zissu family.

 Zissu held the belief that his birthplace was intimately connected with Hasidic history, proposing that parts of Ceahlău Massif, known as Valea Jidovului ("Jew's Valley"), were named for Baal Shem Tov.
 He received a semi-formal Talmudic education, excelling in the study of both Hebrew and Yiddish sources; he may also have been well acquainted with the Kabbalah, which informed his later work as a novelist.
 At age twenty, he obtained a rabbi's diploma; although this was recognized by Casa Școalelor agency, he never practiced.
 At Piatra Neamț, the Zissu siblings had for a friend the younger Eugen Relgis, later a noted anarchist ideologue and writer of Jewish topics.
 Visiting Iași, Zissu formed a lasting bond with the Jewish intellectuals Elias and Moses Schwarzfeld, being introduced to their literary circle.